-We are now running our elective services at around 80% of pre-COVID levels.
-Social distancing within the hospital has dictated the number of patients we are able to accommodate face to face.
+Elective services are now running fairly normally at the Queen Margaret Hospital.
+We continue to practise social distancing within the day surgery unit.
 Where possible, we are working to avoid unnecessary appointments without compromising the way our patients are able to access our service.

 Is there a risk of catching Covid-19 while in hospital?

 Yes, there is a risk involved with coming to the hospital for an outpatient appointment or an operation.
-We do not know exactly what this risk is, but we feel that it is safe enough to allow normal clinics to run, with social distancing measures in place.
+We do not know exactly what this risk is, but we feel that it is safe enough to allow normal clinics to run, with mask and social distancing measures in place.
 If you feel that you are particularly vulnerable to Covid-19 on account of any medical condition you may have or drugs that you are taking, then please check with us or your GP before attending.

 If you are awaiting an out-patient appointment:

 Use common sense when attending the hospital.
 If you have any symptoms of COVID-19, then clearly you should isolate at home rather than attend.
 It your problem is urgent, then contact the hand service secretaries and let us know.

 All patients are requested to wear a mask where appropriate and all staff will observe the current regulations on PPE.